RabbitMQ: No consumers listening to queue

 Unless there is a wider RabbitMQ failure, messages will not be lost - they will be processed once the problem is resolved.

 RabbitMQ has an admin interface, which allows details of recent activity on the queues to be seen.
 To log in, follow the instructions in the RabbitMQ docs.

 The admin interface allows you to see details (and graphs!) of the messages sent to each queue, and the number of messages held on the queues.
 Look at the queue for which the alert happened.
 If no messages have been sent to the queue over the last several minutes, the most likely failure is that the heartbeat messages are no longer being sent correctly.
-Look for recent changes to the content store.
+Look for recent changes to the publishing API.

 If messages have been received, and the queue has messages held on it and not being processed, the consumers have either got stuck or stopped running for some reason.
 Restarting the consumers for the relevant app will probably clear this up (but please make sure the team owning the app are also alerted, since this shouldn’t normally happen).
 For example: